fermerMask/fermerMask/README.md

 - 👋 Hi, I’m @fermerMask
 - 👀 I’m interested in openpose, GNSS, RTK
-- 🌱 I’m currently learning openpose python,C++, javascripts
+- 🌱 I’m currently learning openpose， python,C++, javascripts
 - 📫 How to reach me twitter or instagram or facebook
 -